Axial tilt: Earth

 Earth's orbital plane is known as the ecliptic plane, and Earth's tilt is known to astronomers as the obliquity of the ecliptic, being the angle between the ecliptic and the celestial equator on the celestial sphere.
-It is denoted by the Greek letter Epsilon ε.
+It is denoted by the Greek letter ε.

 Earth currently has an axial tilt of about 23.44°.
 This value remains about the same relative to a stationary orbital plane throughout the cycles of axial precession.
 But the ecliptic (i.e., Earth's orbit) moves due to planetary perturbations, and the obliquity of the ecliptic is not a fixed quantity.
 At present, it is decreasing at a rate of about 46.8″ per century (see details in Short term below).

 History

 The ancient Greeks had good measurements of the obliquity since about 350 BCE, when Pytheas of Marseilles measured the shadow of a gnomon at the summer solstice.
 About 830 CE, the Caliph Al-Mamun of Baghdad directed his astronomers to measure the obliquity, and the result was used in the Arab world for many years.
 In 1437, Ulugh Beg determined the Earth's axial tilt as 23°30′17″ (23.5047°).

 During the Middle Ages, it was widely believed that both precession and Earth's obliquity oscillated around a mean value, with a period of 672 years, an idea known as trepidation of the equinoxes.
 Perhaps the first to realize this was incorrect (during historic time) was Ibn al-Shatir in the fourteenth century and the first to realize that the obliquity is decreasing at a relatively constant rate was Fracastoro in 1538.
-The first accurate, modern, western observations of the obliquity were probably those of Tycho Brahe from Denmark, about 1584, although observations by several others, including al-Ma'mun, al-Tusi, Purbach, Regiomontanus, and Walther, could have provided similar information.
+The first accurate, modern, western observations of the obliquity were probably those of Tycho Brahe from Denmark, in about 1584, although observations by several others, including al-Ma'mun, al-Tusi, Purbach, Regiomontanus, and Walther, could have provided similar information.